zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-19-LCM-20240718-RNA-DNA-Extractions-Zymo.md

     - Wash with 400 uL wash buffer, then do DNAse treatment (40 uL)
     - Then 400 uL prep buffer and spin, 700 uL wash buffer and spin, and 400 uL wash buffer and spin.
     - After last wash buffer I did modify the protocol slightly and moved the column to a new collection tube and spun dry for 2 minutes to try to remove any residual ethanol.
 Could try playing with this step since it is not in the protocol.
 But, they provide extra collection tubes so it seems appropriate.
-    - Eluted in 15 uL nuclease free water.
+    - Eluted RNA in 15 uL nuclease free water, and DNA in 20 uL nuclease free TRIS, warmed to 60ºC (based on our other Putnam Lab [Zymo Extraction Protocols](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus/))

 #### RNA Quality Check: Tapestation

+Have not been runnning RNA Qubit's because I never detect anything from these super low concentrations.

 ![2024-07-19.JPG](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/tapestation/2024-07-19.JPG?raw=true)